 Years 10 and 11 students begin preparation to excel at their GCSEs.
 They learn more than what’s required of them to pass the examination and enjoy experiencing new academic challenges.
 Educational trips are an important element of the senior school, with students heading off to Bournemouth, The Tate Modern, the Imperial War Museum, Malaga, Rome, and Paris.About the senior school

-For lots of lessons, pre-sixth students are integrated into mainstream classes.
-However, there are separate classes that these students must attend to get the support they need in a small group environment.About pre-sixth study
+Pre-sixth students are integrated into mainstream classes in many subjects but also attend separate classes to get the support they need in a small group environment.About pre-sixth study

 International Baccalaureate Diploma Programme